 Glutamate is the most abundant excitatory neurotransmitter in our brains and central nervous systems.
-It regulates the central nervous system, learning, and memory and plays a role in regulating GABA levels.
+It plays a role in the central nervous system, learning, and memory and may help regulate GABA levels.

 Until recently, glutamate has often been mentioned only as a sidenote to the more well-known neurotransmitters such as serotonin and norepinephrine.
-But recently, glutamate has staked its claim in the limelight, and neuroscience is obsessed with its role in regulating mood, memory, cognition, and learning.
+But recently, glutamate has gained more attention, and neuroscience is exploring its role in mood, memory, cognition, and learning.

-This article will explain why glutamate deserves this newfound attention, how to test for glutamate and a functional medicine approach to balancing its levels.
+This article will explain why glutamate is receiving this newfound attention, how to test for glutamate, and considerations for maintaining balanced levels.

 [signup]